dj0le/whisper/README.md

 # Real-time Speech-to-Text with Whisper

-This script performs real-time speech-to-text transcription using the Whisper model.
-It captures audio from your default microphone, processes it, and displays the transcribed text.
+This python app  performs real-time speech-to-text transcription using a local version of the Whisper model.
+It captures audio from your default microphone, processes it, and copies the transcribed text to the clipboard.
 No API key is required.

 ## Features